Hulk shoots Shanghai to win in Seoul in Asian Champs League - Football - NZ Herald News

 SEOUL, South Korea (AP) " A long-range second-half strike by Hulk helped Shanghai SIPG beat FC Seoul 1-0 in the Asian Champions League on Tuesday.

-Hulk, who signed for over $50 million in June 2016, made the difference for the Chinese Super League team six minutes into the second half.
+Hulk, who signed for over $50 million in June 2016, made the difference for the Chinese Super League team eight minutes into the second half.

-Six minutes later, Seoul was awarded a penalty after striker Dejan Damjanovic was fouled by Shanghai's He Guan, who was sent off.
+Six minutes after Hulk's goal, Seoul was awarded a penalty after striker Dejan Damjanovic was fouled by Shanghai's He Guan, who was sent off.
 But Yan Junling saved Damjanovic's kick.

+"We had a man sent off but we competed well until the end," Shanghai coach Andre Villas-Boas said.

 Urawa Reds beat Western Sydney Wanderers 4-0 in Australia in the other Group F match.
 Four goals in the second half gave the 2007 champion a clear victory over the 2014 champ.